outbrain/orchestrator-agent/README.md

 - Linux, 64bit.
 Tested on CentOS 5 and Ubuntu Server 12.04+
 - MySQL 5.1+
-- LVM, if snapshot functionality is required
+- LVM, free space in volume group, if snapshot functionality is required

 #### Extending orchestrator-agent